-A Bachelor's of Arts degree in English, with its emphasis on clear writing and critical thinking, can pave the way for a variety of career choices and is widely recognized as an asset in many businesses and organizations.
+A Bachelor of Arts Degree in English, with its emphasis on clear writing and critical thinking, can pave the way for a variety of career choices and is widely recognized as an asset in many businesses and organizations.

 - Outstanding faculty